mhzawadi/invoiceplane/README.md

 - MYSQL_PORT: the MySQL port, if not 3306
 - SETUP_COMPLETED: Have you run setup?

+#### Reverse Proxy IPs

+If your server is behind a reverse proxy, you must whitelist the proxy IP addresses from which CodeIgniter should trust headers such as HTTP_X_FORWARDED_FOR and HTTP_CLIENT_IP in order to properly identify the visitor's IP address.

+You can use both an array or a comma-separated list of proxy addresses, as well as specifying whole subnets.
+Here are a few examples:

+- Comma-separated:
+  - `PROXY_IPS='10.0.1.200,192.168.5.0/24'`
+- Array:
+  - `PROXY_IPS=array('10.0.1.200', '192.168.5.0/24')`

 ## Docker hub tags

 You can use following tags on Docker hub: